 REVD DEBORAH CHAPMAN:

-Deborah came to visit us in 2016 and has been instrumental in helping us find a way forward for the next three years, a way forward that includes up to eight visits a year from Revd Deborah
+Deborah came to visit us in 2016 and has been instrumental in helping us find a way forward, a way forward that includes up to ten visits a year from Revd Deborah

 Born in a small town in Massachusetts, the first of 5 children, my parents took me to Argentina when I was a year old.
 This is how I grew up bilingual, with Spanish as my first spoken language.
 I have lived in five different countries in Latin America, as well as various places in the U.S., U.K., Spain, France, Papua New Guinea and most recently, in Sharjah (UAE).
 I am now a cleric with Permission to Officiate in the Archdeaconry of Gibraltar, accompanying my husband John who is the Chaplain at St George’s Barcelona.